-As mentioned earlier, sometimes the best thing to do when you’re feeling confused by theoretical scale concepts, is to actually take your focus away from the theory and actually practise playing the scales themselves.
+As mentioned earlier, sometimes the best thing to do when you’re feeling confused by theoretical scale concepts, is to actually take your focus away from the theory and simply practise playing the scales themselves.
 That’s where the scale library comes in…

-This website contains a growing library of specific guitar scales.
+Here is the scales library, containing links to specific guitar scales.
 If you want the notes and tabs for the Db Mixolydian mode (for example), you can visit that page and jump right in.
 A lot of people visit this page just so they can find the notes/tabs for a specific scale that they are looking for.